vanesa/kid-o/README.md

 All my routes are in one file, views.py, and my database models are in a separate models.py file.
 I dabbled with child base views in child.py.
 The Twilio API-related route is at the bottom of views.py.

-For JavaScript, I separated the map JS, but had to include the code for editing the map into the html, in order to use Jinja2 for the coordinates.
-I separated the JS for the overview page in overview.js as it doesn't interact with the other JS.

 On the overview page, I used Jinja to show alerting icons depending on what information is missing in the children's profile.
 The users are also asked to fill out missing information in the child's profile page.